Short Answer: Yes, REIZE could be the G Fuel of Australia!

 Gfuel recommends a max daily dosage of 3 servings – which is actually a lot.
 Remember that each serving has 150mg of caffeine.

-Times three and that's 450mg altogether.
+Times three and that’s 450mg altogether.
 Food Standards Australia recommends a max daily caffeine dose of about 210 mg per day for adults.
-Two servings would already to be going over the recommended dose.
+Two servings would already be going over the recommended dose.
 Take three and the crash might not be worth it.

 G FUEL Energy Drink Formula is a natural supplement, not a drug.
 Unlike medications and drugs, GFuel calls itself a dietary supplement.
 This means it does not require approval by the Food and Drug Administration (FDA).
 This does not mean that it is dangerous or unhealthy.
-It just means that they don't need to get approval.

 In simple terms, this means both GFuel and REIZE are very safe.
 Energy drinks like GFuel and REIZE are not recommended for children or those sensitive to caffeine.
 We recommend two sachets of REIZE a day.
 Gfuel advocates a higher serving of its product.